Germany

 German coal use plunges nearly 40% in 2024

-World-first lung cancer vaccine trials launched across seven countries
+World’s first mRNA lung cancer vaccine enters human trials in seven countries

 Empty office desk and chairs